Nickelium/Website/content/about.md

 I decided to start to discover the world of Game development, more precisely Graphics Programming.
 That's how I landed at the University College Howest, Belgium.

-During my studies I have deepened my knowledge in multiple fields such as abstract Mathematics, Engineering, Software development, APIs/Framework, Game Engines.
+Through the years, I have deepened my knowledge in multiple fields such as abstract Mathematics, Engineering, Software development, APIs/Framework, Game Engines.
 Besides these technical fields, I have also worked on Digital Arts and Design.